Travis Goff - - Kansas Jayhawks

 Bio

-• Men’s Golf finishing fifth at NCAA Regionals to advance to the NCAA Championships for the second time under coach Jamie Bermel
+• Men’s Golf finishing fifth at NCAA Regionals in 2022 to advance to the NCAA Championships for the second time under coach Jamie Bermel, and following it up with another Regional appearance in 2023.

-• Tennis reaching the NCAA Tournament for the fifth time under coach Todd Chapman.
+• Tennis reaching the NCAA Tournament for the fifth and sixth times under coach Todd Chapman, including a first-round win over Charlotte in the 2023 tournament.

-• Swim & Dive finishing second at the Big 12 Championships and qualifying Kate Steward for the NCAA Championships in three events
+• Swim & Dive finishing second at the Big 12 Championships in 2022 and qualifying Kate Steward for the NCAA Championships in three events.

-• Track and Field earning three All-America honors at the NCAA Indoor Championships and nine at the NCAA Outdoor Championships, including five first-team honors between the two events
+• Track and Field earning three All-America honors at the NCAA Indoor Championships and nine at the NCAA Outdoor Championships in 2022, including five first-team honors between the two events.

 Goff, who was named a Next Up honoree by CollegeAD in 2018 and one of Sports Business Journal’s “Power Players in College Sports” in 2019, came to Kansas as a seasoned college athletics administrator and program builder.